uds-lsv/RulebasedRED/README.md

 The script [weak_labels.py](weak_labels.py) generates noisy readback error labels for ATCO-pilot utterance.
 The [data](data/) folder contains the necessary ATC keyword list.

 ## Run
-The script [weak_labels.py](weak_labels.py) takes an ATCO utterance containing one or more commands and the pilot readback as input.
+The below command takes an ATCO utterance containing one or more commands and the pilot readback as input.
 ```
 python weak_labels.py <ATCO_command> <pilot_readback>
 ```